thomaxxl/safrs/README.md

 In case of errors( status codes 400+ ), the log file contains a stacktrace.

 ## Implementation details
-This section describes on a high level how eye_rest is implemented (for low level details you can check the code and comments)
+This section describes on a high level how safrs_rest is implemented (for low level details you can check the code and comments)

 ### Variables for SQLAlchemy, Flask, MarshMallow, Logging